r146023/Avery/CONTRIBUTING.md

   	test/ # Tests related to the hooks addon dist/ # Build artifacts for publishing on npm (may not be present)

-  # Sub-package, can be imported via `preact/debug` by users.
+  # Sub-package, can be imported via `avery/debug` by users.
   # Includes debugging warnings and error messages for common mistakes found
-  # in Preact application.
+  # in Avery application.
 Also hosts the devtools bridge
   debug/
   	src/  # Source code of the debug addon test/ # Tests related to the debug addon dist/ # Build artifacts for publishing on npm (may not be present)

-  # Sub-package, can be imported via `preact/test-utils` by users.
+  # Sub-package, can be imported via `avery/test-utils` by users.
-  # Provides helpers to make testing Preact applications easier
+  # Provides helpers to make testing Avery applications easier
   test-utils/
   	src/  # Source code of the test-utils addon test/ # Tests related to the test-utils addon